How to Fact-Check HistoryOverview

 Unfortunately, the researcher later admitted his predictions were dead wrong, but by then the damage was done.

 “The idea of the super-predator lasted,” Joe says.
 “And led to a lot of very stringent laws and policies being passed that ultimately contributed to our current very big problem of mass incarceration.”

-Identify evidence from multiple sources to detect inconsistencies in order to revise or strengthen claims.
+Identify evidence that draws information directly and substantively from multiple sources to detect inconsistencies in evidence in order to revise or strengthen claims.